lefrost/ollecord/README.md

 ###### Notables

 - Start off with all the required dependencies
-- Deploy instantly onto Heroku
+- Deploy instantly onto Heroku/Replit
 - **Immediately start working on command interactions, not environment setup**

 ###### Architecture